Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Sol and the 1-generator case

 Let $\gamma\in \R^+$.
 We will now start with the net $N$ and construct a space $N_\gamma$ with scaling group $\langle \gamma\rangle$ by attaching a collection of flats (coarsely) along the locus $xy^2=1$ in $N$.
 We then prove a technical result that any quasi-isometry must coarsely preserve both the $N$ subspace and this locus.
 The proof that $Sc(N_\gamma)=\langle \gamma \rangle$ will be delayed to the next subsection.
+Throughout this and the next subsection, we will take $\gamma>1$.
+Also, since $\gamma$ now refers to a specific number, we will henceforth refer to $k$-scaling when we wish to describe a map as scaling without specifying its value.